See how Susan Morales discovered a gene that meant she'd get colon cancer, just like other members of her family.

-If cancer seems to run in your family, consider taking an important, and possibly lifesaving step — genetic counseling.
-It can empower you by providing information about:
+If you have a personal history of cancer or if cancer runs in your family, consider taking an important and potentially lifesaving step — genetic counseling.

 What is genetic counseling?

 Genetic counseling can help you identify possible genetic mutations in your family history to see if you or your family are at risk of developing certain disorders or diseases, such as cancer.

 What can I expect during a genetic counseling session?

 - Review your detailed personal and family history to assess the risk of hereditary cancer